tipishev/python_debugging_workshop/README.md

 ![Until](/images/walking/5_until.png)

-We can also use command `until {line_number}` instead of typing `next` or `n`.
+We can also fast travel with `until {line_number}` instead of typing `next` or `n`.
 This command is useful for skipping loops.
-If lines 18 to 20 contained a loop, I would have to press `n` for each iteration.
+If lines 18 to 20 contained a loop, both `next` or `step` would make us go through each iteration.

 If a return happens before the `{line_number}`, debugger stops there.
-For example, if I accidentally type `until 210`, the debugger stops on line 23 and waits for the input.
+For example, if I accidentally typed `until 210`, the debugger would stop on line 23 and wait for further commands.

 ![Return](/images/walking/6_return.png)

-If we specifically want to stop before returning to the function above, we can type `return` or `r`.
+If we specifically want to stop before returning to the calling function , we can type `return` or `r`.

+It gets useful when we

+* lose interest in the function and just want to see what it returns
-`return` is useful when we lose interest in the current function, get stuck in a loop, or step in the nested function by accident.
+* get stuck in a loop
+* or `step` in the nested function by accident, instead of typing `next`

 Let's try these commands in the debugger.

-But before we do that, let's get some light.
-By default Pdb shows just the current line, so we will have to use `l` a lot.
-Instead, we can use an iPdb, an improved version of Pdb.
+But before we do that, let's get a lantern.
+By default Pdb shows just the current line, so we may have to use `l` a lot.
+Instead, we can use an iPdb, an iPython-wrapper around Pdb.
 For that we just add a couple of `i`s to our hardcoded breakpoint.

 Notice the improvements:

-* we now have color
+* we now have color vision with syntax highlight
-* we see a bit more of the context
+* we see 3 lines of context instead of just one

 Now let's step in the `walking_corridor` and get our first amulet.